-We used a printed map for overview but mostly relied on using the Open Street Map on our Garmin Oregon GPS and occasionally the OSmand, off-line map app on an Android smartphone.
+We used a printed map for overview but mostly relied on the Open Street Map on our Garmin Oregon GPS and occasionally the OSmand, off-line map app on an Android smartphone.
 To prepare our trip we used Google Maps and Google Earth.

 Roads and traffic

 Before we started this trip we expected a lot of mad high speed drivers overtaking cyclists with less than a minimal distance.
-The contrary was true: in all countries we visited car drivers and truck drivers were very considerate.
+The contrary was true: in all countries car drivers and truck drivers were very considerate.
 Often waiting behind us to for a good moment to overtake.
 An important factor was, without doubt, our mission to follow small road where ever possible.

 In larger cities tap water seemed to be safe (as it was treated).
 We carried a water filter but rarely used it.
 Water in bottles is widely available.

 Markets and supermarkets are everywhere.
 For the self catering cyclist there is enough to find.
 Eating out almost always means pizza or similar Italian dishes.

 We planned this trip in spring expecting mild temperatures ranging from 20 – 30 degrees Celsius.
 Unfortunately it was one of the coldest and wettest springtime since meteorological registration began.
 Most days were far below 20 degrees, often we had a few hours of rain.
 Nights were cool (2 degrees in the Albanian mountains) and skies almost always cloudy.
 We have had less than five days with warmer weather (above 25 degrees).

 There are hotels everywhere but in most countries it’s better value to find an apartment.
 Signs for apartments (with kitchen, bedroom, balcony etc) are everywhere.
 They typically cost 30-40 euro a night) .
 Campsites are concentrated along the Adriatic coast.
 We did a lot of free camping which is easy and hassle free.